10 Amazing Midwest Road Trips [2025]

 Best for: Kayaking and hiking

-Route: The road trip route, starting from St. Ignace, moving westward along the coast to Pictured Rocks, then circling up through Houghton to Copper Harbor and back, offers an unforgettable experience.
+Route: The road trip route begins in St. Ignace.
+It then turns west along the coast to Pictured Rocks.
+Finally, it circles up through Houghton to Copper Harbor and back.

 Miles: 42